factorhouse/cronut/README.md

 How does Cronut differ?

-1. Configured entirely from data (and provides [Integrant](https://github.com/weavejester/integrant) bindings)
+1. Configured entirely from data (with [Integrant](https://github.com/weavejester/integrant) bindings provided)
 2. No macros or new protocols, just implement the org.quartz.Job interface
 3. No global Clojure state
 4. Latest version of Quartz